lucky-iiiv/DoxGen/README.md

-This *simply written in python* Program is being used to generate JSON files with the informations you entered in the program.
+This simple *written in python* Program is being used to generate JSON files with the informations you entered in the program.

 **NOTE:**
 I do not accept any liability for the use of this program.
 Any damage caused by its use is entirely the responsibility of the user.
 I have merely published this program and assume no responsibility for any consequences resulting from its use.